johnathanvman/F6/index.md

 				if(unit(s[2]).Tags[0] == "Batgirl"){
 					Entrys = ["I blow SUB a kiss, she's bewildered by the gesture.","I tell SUB how adorable her face is when she's flying.","I wave at SUB, and tell her how cute she looks from below."]
 				}
+				if(unit(s[2]).Tags[0] == "Harpygirl"){
+					Entrys = ["I tell SUB how cute her feathers look.","I blow SUB a kiss, she's bewildered by the gesture.","I tell SUB how adorable her face is when she's flying.","I wave at SUB, and tell her how cute she looks from below."]
+				}
 				if(s[5]=="Forest"){
 				Entrys.push("I put a flower behind SUB's ear, and she giggles from the ticklish stem.")
 				}